Website Form Analytics

 The length of your form should always match its intent.
 If you think your form is good-to-go with only two input fields, such as when you’re giving a free checklist or offering subscriptions to your blogs, then keep it short.
 On the other hand, if you think that you’d want to collect substantial customer information for data check and usage, then keep it long.

 Sometimes long forms become a necessity if you’re an ecommerce company, a travel booking platform, or someone engaged in offering financial advisory services.
 And, as we know that long forms can be intimidating.
-There’s a catch – use multi-step forms!
+There’s a catch – use multi-step forms or allow returning users to skip the hassle by saving their information.

 Hide Previously-Completed Form Fields